-With effect from 2021 the Netherlands has introduced a withholding tax on interest and royalty payments to affiliated entities in designated low-taxation countries as well as in situations of abuse.
-The withholding tax is the same as the highest corporation tax rate (in this case 25,8% for 2022).
+With effect from 2021 the Netherlands has introduced a conditional withholding tax on interest, royalty payments and dividend payments to affiliated entities in designated low-taxation countries as well as in situations of abuse.
+The withholding tax is the same as the highest corporation tax rate (in this case 25.8% for 2024).
+Up to 2024 the conditional tax did not apply to dividend payments.
 The effect of a tax treaty may mean that the actual rate is lower.
 Withholding tax arises for payments between affiliated entities.
 Affiliation here means a case where the shareholder can exercise a direct or indirect decisive influence on the operations of the Dutch entity and must therefore be looked at on a case-by-case basis.
 A formal interest such as a minimum voting right of 50% does in any case result in an affiliation.
 For the levy of withholding tax the receiving entity must be established in a jurisdiction with a tax on profits of a maximum statutory rate of 9% or in a jurisdiction included in the EU list of non-cooperative jurisdictions (so-called Designated Low-Taxation Jurisdictions).